Federico Chiesa: Juventus

 On 5 October 2020, Chiesa signed a two-year loan deal with Juventus; a €3 million loan for the first season and a €7 million loan for the second season, with a conditional obligation to buy for €40 million plus €10 million in variables.
 On 17 October, Chiesa made his debut for Juventus, providing an assist for Álvaro Morata and getting a straight red card in a 1–1 away draw to Crotone.
 He made his UEFA Champions League debut three days later, in a 2–0 away win over Dynamo Kyiv.
 Chiesa scored his first goal in the competition, and for Juventus, on 2 December, in a 3–0 home win against the same opponent.

 Chiesa's first league goal for Juventus came on 16 December, scoring a long-distance goal in a 1–1 home draw against Atalanta.
 On 6 January 2021, Chiesa scored a brace against league-leaders Milan to help Juventus win 3–1 away from home; it was Milan's first league defeat in 27 games.
 He scored three goals against Porto in the 2020–21 UEFA Champions League round of 16: one in the first leg and two in the second leg.
 However, Juventus were eliminated on the away goals rule.
 On 19 May, Chiesa scored the match–winning goal in a 2–1 victory over Atalanta in the 2021 Coppa Italia final.

 At the start of the new season, on 29 September 2021, in the 2021–22 UEFA Champions League, Chiesa scored the winning goal in a 1–0 home win against title holders Chelsea in a group stage match, equalling Alessandro Del Piero's record of four consecutive goals in the competition.
 On 9 January 2022, during a match against Roma, he suffered an anterior cruciate ligament injury, ruling him out for seven months.
 Chiesa ended his season early with four goals in 18 appearances.

-On 2 November 2022, after nearly ten months out of action, Chiesa made his season debut in a 2–1 home defeat against Paris Saint-Germain, replacing Fabio Miretti in the 74th minute, in their final 2022–23 UEFA Champions League match.
-In the 2023–24 season, he set a new personal record by scoring nine goals in 33 appearances in Serie A.
+On 2 November 2022, after nearly 10 months out of action, Chiesa made his season debut in a 2–1 home defeat against Paris Saint-Germain, replacing Fabio Miretti in the 74th minute, in their final 2022–23 UEFA Champions League match.
+In the 2023–24 season, he set a personal record by scoring nine goals in 33 appearances in Serie A.